hongjie-fu/hongjie-fu.github.io/_pages/about.md

 # Honors and Awards
 *  Research member of a National Social Science Fund Project (No. 14BYY008).
+2020.
-*  [National Scholarship for Master students].
-Ministry of Education of P.R.
+*  National Scholarship.
+Awarded by Ministry of Education of P.R.
 China.
 2020.

 <!---Activity and Service--->
 <!---Experience--->